ylacombe/musicgen-dreamboothing/README.md

 model = PeftModel.from_pretrained(model, repo_id)
 ```

-You can then use it in the same way you'd use Musicgen or Musicgen Melody (refers to the transformers docs [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen#generation) and [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen_melody#generation) respectively).
+You can then use it in the same way you'd use MusicGen or MusicGen Melody (refers to the transformers docs [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen#generation) and [here](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen_melody#generation) respectively).

 For example, with the previous model, you can generate: